 Appraisal For a Cash-Out Refinance

 Before the lender approves you for a cash-out refinance, they’ll order an appraisal to confirm your home’s value.
-Depending on market conditions, this could take a few days to be completed or well over a month.
+This could take a few days to complete or over a month, depending on market conditions.

 Some borrowers are eligible for a cash-out appraisal waiver, which automates the process and reduces the time spent waiting for a traditional appraisal to be completed.
 The lender relies on data from the underwriting system to assess your home’s value, but you’ll typically need good or excellent credit to qualify.

 Be mindful that an appraisal that comes back too low could lead to processing delays.
-You could also encounter issues if your neighborhood lacks comparable sales or your neighborhood is declining, all of which means you could be eligible for a lower loan amount than you originally anticipated.
+You could also encounter issues if your neighborhood lacks comparable sales or is declining, which means you could be eligible for a lower loan amount than you initially anticipated.

 What Can You Use Cash from a Refinance For?